-Central Bank by firms or holding companies in connection with their obligations in relation to certification (including, in particular, reports on disciplinary action relevant to compliance with standards of fitness and probity);

-- The scope of Part 3 of the Central Bank Reform Act 2010 \triangleright (the 2010 Act) (and the Fitness and Probity Standards (F&P Standards) as appropriate) is amended such that the F&P Regime is extended to apply to holding companies established in Ireland: and - Section 23A of the 2010 Act is amended to reflect that the \triangleright European Central Bank (ECB) has competence for the preapproval of individuals who are proposed for certain PCF roles in 'Significant Institutions' which are subject to the exclusive competence of the ECB under Article 4(1)e of the SSM Regulation (Regulation (EU) 468/2014) and not just members of the management body of 'Significant Institutions'.
+- compliance with standards of fitness and probity5 is in force in relation to the individual (i.e. Certification); - \triangleright The Central Bank may make related regulations as to the giving of certificates and as to the making of reports to the Central Bank by firms or holding companies in connection with their obligations in relation to certification; - The scope of Part 3 of the Central Bank Reform Act 2010 \triangleright (the 2010 Act) (and the Fitness and Probity Standards (F&P Standards) as appropriate) is amended such that the F&P Regime is extended to apply to certain categories of holding company established in Ireland; and - Section 23A of the 2010 Act is amended to reflect that the European Central Bank (ECB) has competence for the preapproval of individuals who are proposed for certain PCF roles in 'Significant Institutions' which are subject to the exclusive competence of the ECB under Article 4(1)e of the SSM Regulation (Regulation (EU) 468/2014) and not just members of the management body of 'Significant Institutions'.

-The IAF Act also amends the F&P Investigative process, requiring changes to the Central Bank's F&P Investigations Regulations2 and Guidance3.
-The Central Bank will issue updated F&P Investigations Regulations and F&P Investigations Guidance to reflect these aspects of the IAF Act.
+The IAF Act also amends the F&P Investigative process, requiring changes to the Central Bank's F&P Investigations Regulations6 and Guidance7.